-How to Start a Vegetable Garden (Even in Small Spaces or Pots) Print
+How to Start a Vegetable Garden (Even in Small Spaces or Pots) [VIDEO]

 Try Growing Your Own Vegetables!

-Growing vegetables in a garden or in pots is one of the best ways you can boost your nutrition this spring and summer.
+Growing vegetables in a garden or pots are one of the best ways to boost your nutrition this spring and summer.
 The good news is that it is simple, you don’t need as much space as you think and there are plenty of local resources to help you succeed.

 What are the 3 key things in vegetables that make them so nutritious for us?

 Fibre promotes good digestive health but also lowers cholesterol, stabilizes blood sugar, protects against diabetes, and can help you keep full to help you move towards your personal best weight.

 2. Vitamins and Minerals